Shot blasting removes mill scale for steel.

 TWO PACK BLACKING

-Upon completion of shot blasting to Sa 2.5 we apply a two pack epoxy blacking Interzone 954 up to the top rubbing strake (except base plate).
+Upon completion of shot blasting to Sa 2.5 we apply two coats (wet on wet) of a two pack epoxy blacking Interzone 954 up to the top rubbing strake (except base plate).

 Interzone 954 is the ultimate high performance two pack epoxy blacking system for the leading paint specialists International Paint.
 Interzone 954 was formulated as a splash zone product and is used on high profile offshore installations globally.